 - Define the spatial properties of the query layer by selecting the geometry type and spatial reference.
 These parameters are already set if you chose to let ArcGIS Pro determine the spatial properties for you.

 See more about defining the spatial reference of the query layer.

-- If you have chosen to manually define the spatial properties of the layer, you will need to select an option from the Layer Extent Properties.
+- If you chose to manually define the spatial properties of the layer, you need to select an option from the Layer Extent Properties.
 You can choose to manually enter the extent, use the map extent, or use the spatial reference extent.
 If you choose to manually enter the extent, you must type a valid extent that includes all the features in the table.
-Click Next to enter the values if you selected to input the extent, or to review the map or spatial reference extent values if you did not choose to enter your own values.
+Click Next to provide the values if you chose to input the extent, or to review the map or spatial reference extent values if you did not choose to provide your own values.